LlewBach/cydymiaith/README.md

 Cydymiaith is a basic social network for Welsh language tutors and students to share information, practice and connect.

 For the assessor - Originally, I had planned a questions and answers site.
 I later changed this to posts and comments for more category options such as 'diary entry'.
 This is why the backend code still refers to questions and answers.
 However, at the request of my mentor, I changed user-facing view names to refer to 'posts' and 'comments' for the sake of UX.
+Also, the Group weekday field is a string in order to account for variation such as multiple days and also times if needed to differentiate between similar classes on the same day.

 ## UX